blaster151/fp-3/README.md

 This PDI folder contains **TWO DISTINCT SYSTEMS**:

+## Running runnable examples and tests

+- `npm run examples:runnable` executes every runnable example in ascending identifier order so the lower numbered catalogue entries run first.
+You can pass any subset of example identifiers (for example, `npm run examples:runnable -- 005 006`) or `--list` to inspect the catalogue without running anything.
+- `npm run examples:runnable:coverage` gathers V8 coverage data while executing the runnable examples.
+The command writes a JSON summary to `coverage/runnable-examples/summary.json` and prints a human-readable breakdown to the console.
+- `npm run test` runs the Vitest suite, while `npm run test:coverage` generates a coverage report using the existing `scripts/run-vitest-coverage.mjs` helper.

+Both coverage commands place their artifacts inside the `coverage/` directory so you can inspect the combined reports or archive them for later analysis.

 ### **System 1: Pattern Discovery & Integration (PDI)**
 - **Purpose**: "Remember these handy shortcuts exist now"
 - **Value**: Discover existing patterns, integrate them into new code